 The media center issues textbooks.
 Each textbook has an identification label on the inside of the front cover.
 When students receive textbooks, they should fill in these labels with the following information: student's name, school year, and the present condition of textbook.
 When receiving textbooks, students should examine them carefully.
 If the textbooks are defective in any way, they should be returned to the media center immediately.
 Otherwise, students may be fined if they do not care for their textbooks and damage them by the end of the year.
-Should a student lose an assigned textbook, it is the student's responsibility to pay the replacement cost for the lost textbook BEFORE another is issued, or at the time the teacher requests the return of the textbook.
+Should a student lose an assigned textbook, it is the student's responsibility to pay the replacement cost for the lost textbook.
 If the condition of the textbook indicates that another student cannot use the textbook, total replacement cost is expected.
 Fines reflect the total cost of the textbook.
 Textbooks should be returned free of any pencil/pen marks, rips, or any other defacement.